madhuanandam/devops_tutorial/Docker/Docker_CheatSheet.md

 14. **docker images -q** - This will list the image id's of images.

 15. **docker container ls** - This will also list the current running docker containers.

+16. **docker logs cont_id** - This will list the logs of the current container

+17. **docker logs --tail 3 cont_id** - This will show the last 3 lines of the docker container logs